Updated: Dec 29, 2022

 8 Common Law Bookkeeping Mistakes & How to Avoid Them

-Mistakes in your bookkeeping can lead to problems with your business, income tax, and licensing.
+Diy bookkeeping mistakes can lead to problems with your business, income tax, and licensing.
 Fortunately, these errors can easily be avoided.
 Let's go through it together.

 1. Expenses From Both Business And Personal Accounts Combined